bradleytaunt/btxx.org/posts/openbsd-router.md

 2. Configuring DNS and running a built in ad-blocker network-wide
 3. Enabling port forwarding on my Xbox to avoid Strict NAT when gaming online

+The WiFi will also be handled entirely by the Eero AP (nothing direct on the router itself).

+Good?
+Now let's get started.

 * toc
 {:toc}

 ## The Hardware

+Your devices may vary, but my own setup is as follows:

 - Mac Mini 2012, running OpenBSD 7.7
 - TP-Link USB 3.0 to RJ45 Gigabit adapters
 - Ethernet cables (Cat6)
 - Gateway Eero (set to Bridge Mode)

 Now, before you try to figure out why the heck I would turn a 2012 Mac Mini into a router (when there are so many better options available) understand this: it was sitting in a drawer in my office collecting dust.
-Waste not want not, right?
+Waste not, want not - right?

 Since the Mac Mini is only equipped with a single ethernet port (which we need for the external WAN), I'm using some TP-Link USB adapters to mimic multiple ethernet LAN ports for any wired devices, like my Eero gateway and Xbox.
 These adapters are fully compatible with OpenBSD but other after-market dongles exist that should work just as well.

+With all of the hardware on-hand, do the following:

+- Plug an ethernet cable from your ISP's modem into the ethernet port on the Mac Mini
+- Plug in the USB to ethernet adapter into one of the USB 3.0 ports on the Mac Mini
+- Connect and ethernet cable from the adapter to the main Eero gateway

+Diagram for reference:

 ~~~diagram
           [ISP Modem]